Electronic cigarette: E-liquid

 The mixture used in vapor products such as e-cigarettes is called e-liquid.
 E-liquid formulations vary widely.
 A typical e-liquid is composed of propylene glycol and glycerin (95%) and a combination of flavorings, nicotine, and other additives (5%).
 The flavorings may be natural, artificial, or organic.
-Over 80 harmful chemicals such as formaldehyde and metallic nanoparticles have been found in e-liquids at trace quantities.
 There are many e-liquid manufacturers, and more than 15,000 flavors.

-Most countries regulate what e-liquids can contain.
+Many countries regulate what e-liquids can contain.
 In the US, there are Food and Drug Administration (FDA) compulsory manufacturing standards and American E-liquid Manufacturing Standards Association (AEMSA) recommended manufacturing standards.
 European Union standards are published in the EU Tobacco Products Directive.

+Coils

+Vaping cannabis usually involves higher temperatures than nicotine.

 Use

 Popularity

 Since entering the market around 2003, e-cigarette use has risen rapidly.
 In 2011 there were about 7 million adult e-cigarette users globally, increasing to 68 million in 2020 compared with 1.1 billion cigarette smokers.
 There was a further rise to 82 million e-cigarette users in 2021.
-This increase has been attributed to targeted marketing, lower cost compared to conventional cigarettes, and the better safety profile of e-cigarettes compared to tobacco.
+This increase has been attributed to targeted marketing, and ecigs being cheaper and safer than combustible cigarettes.
 E-cigarette use is highest in China, the US, and Europe, with China having the most users.

 Motivation

 There are varied reasons for e-cigarette use.
 Most users are trying to quit smoking, but a large proportion of use is recreational or as an attempt to get around smoke-free laws.
-Many people vape because they believe vaping is safer than smoking.
+Many people vape to relax, and some because vaping is safer than smoking.
 The wide choice of flavors and lower price compared to cigarettes are also important factors.

 Other motivations include reduced odor and fewer stains.
 E-cigarettes also appeal to technophiles who enjoy customizing their devices.

 Gateway theory

 The gateway hypothesis is the idea that using less harmful drugs can lead to more harmful ones.
-Evidence shows that many users who begin by vaping will go onto also smoke traditional cigarettes.
+Evidence shows that many users who begin by vaping will go on to also smoke traditional cigarettes.
 People with mental illnesses, who as a group are more susceptible to nicotine addiction, are at particularly high risk of dual use.

 However, an association between vaping and subsequent smoking does not necessarily imply a causal gateway effect.
 Instead, people may have underlying characteristics that predispose them to both activities.
 There is a genetic association between smoking, vaping, gambling, promiscuity and other risk-taking behaviors.
 Young people with poor executive functioning use e-cigarettes, cigarettes, and alcohol at higher rates than their peers.
-E-cigarette users are also more likely to take both marijuana and unprescribed Adderall or Ritalin.
+E-cigarette users are also more likely to use both cannabis and unprescribed Adderall or Ritalin.
 Longitudinal studies of e-cigarettes and smoking have been criticized for failing to adequately control for these and other confounding factors.

 Smoking rates have continually declined as e-cigarettes have grown in popularity, especially among young people, suggesting that there is little evidence for a gateway effect at the population level.
 This observation has been criticized, however, for ignoring the effect of anti-smoking interventions.